fenago/ml-bootcamp/Lab_2.md

 -   [*Write
-    a function for binary encoding.* In this chapter we implemented the category encoding manually: we looked at the top five values, wrote them in a list, and then looped over the list to create binary features.
+    a function for binary encoding.* In this lab we implemented the category encoding manually: we looked at the top five values, wrote them in a list, and then looped over the list to create binary features.
 Doing it this way is cumbersome, which is why it's a good